 Reported catches of Dissostichus spp. are shown in Table 1.
 In this fishery, the catch of D. mawsoni reached a maximum of 216 tonnes in 2008.
-In 2022, 0 tonnes of D. eleginoides and 104 tonnes of D. mawsoni were caught.
+In 2024, 1 tonnes of D. eleginoides and 198 tonnes of D. mawsoni were caught.
+The 2022 increase in catch results from the addition of a second research block.